Horsens railway station: History

-Horsens station was opened in 1868 with the opening of the Fredericia-Aarhus railway line from Fredericia to Aarhus.
+Horsens station was opened in 1868 with the opening of the Fredericia–Aarhus railway line from Fredericia to Aarhus.
 In 1929, the station was moved to its current position.

+Architecture

+The second and present station building from 1929 was designed by the Danish architect Knud Tanggaard Seest who was the head architect of the Danish State Railways from 1922 to 1949.

 Operations

 The train services are operated by the railway company DSB.
 The station offers direct InterCity services to Copenhagen, Hamburg, Aarhus and Aalborg as well as regional train services to Aarhus and Fredericia.